nickryand/grinder-cookbook/README.md

 * node[:grinder][:jython][:checksum] - Checksum for the upgraded Jython jar
 * node[:grinder][:pypi][:modules] - Array of Pypi modules to install (See plugins.rb recipe)

-The grinder.properties file has a number of tunables that are used to control the behavior of The Grinder.
+The grinder.properties file has several tuneables that are used to control the behavior of The Grinder.
 There are a number of them listed inside the default attributes file.
 However, the default recipe is written in such a way that simply adding a value to the node[:grinder][:properties] will make it into the grinder.properties